-Problem: You’re are enjoying your practice, but then you start worrying about whether or not you’re doing the form of Lifting the Sky (or any exercise) correctly or not.
+Problem: You’re enjoying your practice, but then you start worrying about whether or not you’re doing the form of Lifting the Sky correctly.
+Doubt creeps in, with it the negative self-talk.

 Tip: Intentionally make some mistakes in the physical form.
 Since the physical form is not that important, these mistakes don’t matter.
 By making mistakes on purpose, you may find that you’re able to let go of worry more easily.
 Try it.

 Solution: Use Rule #2.
-Start by noticing the thought.
-What were you thinking about?
+Start by noticing a thought.
+What were you just thinking about?
 Catch yourself in the act.
-When you do this, it means that you’ve stepped outside of the stream of thoughts.
-(Many people get so swept away with their thoughts that they can’t even identify them.
-In other words, they are controlled by their thoughts, instead of the reverse.)
+When you do this, it means that you’ve stepped outside of the stream of thoughts and shifted into observer mode.
+This is the critical step in learning to cultivate the Zen Mind.

-Tip: Wait for thoughts, as if waiting in ambush.
+Tip: Wait for thoughts, like you’re a ninja waiting in ambush.
 Don’t expect the mind to be perfectly clear.
-Your mind won’t be perfectly clear until you are enlightened, which is probably not going to happen next week.
+Your mind won’t be 100% clear until you are enlightened, which is probably not going to happen next week.
 Instead, expect thoughts to come in.
-And when they do — be ready to let them go.
+And when they do — be ready to let them go!

-Problem: You’re practicing daily, but you’re not getting the results that you would like.
+Problem: You’re practicing daily, but you’re not getting the results that you had hoped for.

 Solution: Use Rule #3.
 Do whatever it takes to enjoy yourself.
 Focus on the joy of breathing.
 Feel the relaxing effect of the exhalation, or the nourishing feeling of the inhalation.
 Or you can focus on the movement.
 Feel the wonderful stretch at the top of Lifting The Sky, or the amazing spinal decompression in Carrying the Moon.
 Find something to enjoy.
 It’s there.

-Tip: Acknowledge that these techniques are inherently enjoyable as long as we remain in the present.
+Tip: Acknowledge that qigong is inherently enjoyable as long as we remain in the present.
 It’s only when we slip into thoughts about the past or worries about the future that the experience becomes unpleasant.

 The 3 Golden Rules in Daily Life